ember-template-lint/ember-template-lint/docs/rule/no-class-bindings.md

 {{some-component classNameBindings="foo:truthy:falsy"}}
 ```

-These arguments are merged into the class attribute on the class, regardless of whether or not the component is a classic component which contains the classNameBindings logic.
+These arguments are merged into the `class` attribute, whether or not the component is a classic component (which contains the `classNameBindings` logic).

 This rule disallows components accepting either `classBinding` or `classNameBindings`.